Many older adults are missing out on essential vaccines. Here are four that can help keep you healthy.

 Either vaccine takes at least two weeks to start working, so it’s best to get it before the end of October, according to the National Institute on Aging.
-But if you haven’t had it yet, get it as soon as possible—flu season can last through March.
+But anytime during flu season, which can last through March, is a good time to get it.